hamiidreza/hamiidreza.github.io/_pages/about.md

 News
 ======
-* **Dec 22, 2023** -- I will be joining the cryptography group at Aarhus University as a postdoc researcher from the beginning of April, 2024.
+* **Dec 22, 2023** -- I will be joining Aarhus crypto group as a postdoc from the beginning of April, 2024.
 * **Dec 22, 2023** -- Witness Encryption for Functional Commitments <a href="https://eprint.iacr.org/2022/1510.pdf">(PDF)</a> got accepted at PKC 2023.
 * **Aug 31, 2022** -- Defended my <a href="/thesis.pdf">PhD thesis</a> titled "Cryptography for Scalability and Identity in Blockchain Applications".
 * **Aug 25, 2022** -- Encryption to the Future <a href="https://eprint.iacr.org/2021/1423.pdf">(PDF)</a> has been accepted at Asiacrypt 2022.